streamx-co/try.elinq/docs/SqlServerTutorial/OrderBy.md

 ### A) Sort a result set by one column in ascending order

-There is a full integration between XLinq and EF, so we can sort using Linq.
+There is a full integration between ELINQ and EF, so we can sort using Linq.
 This is usually preferrable since we usually want to sort the *outer* result set managed by EF (run and see the SQL to understand better).

 ```cs --project ../../SqlServerTutorial/SqlServerTutorial.csproj --source-file ../../SqlServerTutorial/Basic/OrderBy.cs --region A
 ```